3182607553/3182607553/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

-  A Chinese student in wuhan major inMathmatics.
+  A Chinese student in wuhan major in Mathmatics.

 <!---
 3182607553/3182607553 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.